NYSE Margin Debt Hits Another All-Time High

 Lance Roberts, General Partner & CEO of Streettalk Advisors, analyzes margin debt in the larger context that includes free cash accounts and credit balances in margin accounts.
 Essentially, he calculates the Credit Balance as the sum of Free Credit Cash Accounts and Credit Balances in Margin Accounts minus Margin Debt.
 The chart below illustrates the mathematics of Credit Balance with an overlay of the S&P 500.
 Note that the chart below is based on nominal data, not adjusted for inflation.

-There are too few peak/trough episodes in in this overlay series to take the March credit-balance trough as an definitive warning for U.S. equities.
-But we'll want to keep an eye on this metric over the next few months.
+There are too few peak/trough episodes in this overlay series to take the latest credit-balance trough as a definitive warning for U.S. equities.
+But we'll want to keep an eye on this metric in the months ahead.